codsen/codsen/packages/chlu/ideas.md

 - [ ] If one entry has duplicate sections (like two "Added" sections), merge them.
 - [ ] Should support `"Unreleased"` sections
 - [ ] Fix heading tags of a wrong order.
 For example, if somebody uses version titles with H3 instead of H2
-- [ ] Support any trailing text in titles, after date
-- [ ] BUG - Text in titles after the date is being removed.
+- [ ] BUG? - Text in titles after the date is being removed.

 # testing

 - [ ] check if supports x.x versions.
 Even mixed with normal semver.
-- [ ] support both uppercase and lowercase file names
-- [ ] check does it work on Linux where case-sensitive file systems might be used and `chlu` algorithm might be looking for the files in a wrong case
+- [ ] support both uppercase and lowercase file names.
+Check does it work on Linux where case-sensitive file systems might be used and `chlu` algorithm might be looking for the files in a wrong case

 # done